Notecraft/note-craft/README.md

 # Notecraft

 The point of this project is to help with coming up with random patterns and melodies.
-Avoid lame musical scores with our patent pending futuristic technology!
+Avoid lame musical scores with our futuristic technology!

 # Setup